hu553in/wotd-bot/README.md

 A simple Telegram bot that sends a daily word from your list at a scheduled time.
 The bot supports group and solo chats using only commands.
-It stores each chat’s word list, daily-send settings, and history in an SQLite database.
+It stores each chat's word list, daily-send settings, and history in an SQLite database.
 The bot also validates all input to ensure reliability.

 ## Features